Programming & Data Processing

 'john.doe@example.com', 'jane.smith@example.com', 'bob.jones@example.com'

-You can paste this directly into a SQL query: SELECT * FROM users WHERE email IN ('john.doe@example.com', 'jane.smith@example.com', 'bob.jones@example.com');
+Drop this straight into a SQL query: SELECT * FROM users WHERE email IN ('john.doe@example.com', 'jane.smith@example.com', 'bob.jones@example.com');

 Input list: